 Middle School Attendance Site: click here

-*Please note: the MMS attendance phone line is disconnected - replaced with the On-Line Attendance form.
+*Please note that the MMS attendance phone line is disconnected and replaced with the On-Line Attendance form.

 OH Anderson Attendance Line: 651-407-2308